damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 # **Disposal**

-*I would like to enable makers to understand the process of discarding (getting rid of) something we no longer need or want.*
+*I would like to enable makers to understand the process of discarding (getting rid of) something that we no longer need or want.*

 ## **How to document a disposal process?**